OpenGeoscience/geonotebook/docs/source/installation.rst

     # Start and provision virtual machine
     vagrant up

-    # See Geonotebook is running at http://localhost:8888
+    # See GeoNotebook is running at http://localhost:8888

 Configurable Options